dimagi/commcare-hq/corehq/apps/userreports/README.rst

    }

-This is just a simple example - the value that ``"my_expression"`` takes on can be as complicated as you want *as long as it doesn’t reference any other named expressions*.
+This is just a simple example - the value that ``"my_expression"`` takes on can be as complicated as you want *as long as it doesn't reference any other named expressions*.

 Boolean Expression Filters